alelom/python-package-folder/README.md

 ## Features

-- **Subfolder Build Support**: Build subfolders as separate packages with automatic project root detection
+- **Subfolder Build Support**: Build subfolders as separate packages with automatic detection and configuration
+  - **Automatic subfolder detection**: Detects when building a subfolder (not the main `src/` directory)
   - Creates any needed file for publishing automatically, cleaning up if not originally in the subfolder after the build/publish process.
 E.g. copies external dependencies into the source directory before build and cleans them up afterward; temporary `__init__.py` creation for non-package subfolders; uses subfolder README if present, otherwise creates minimal README
   - Automatic package name derivation from subfolder name
+  - Automatic temporary `pyproject.toml` creation with correct package structure
   - Dependency group selection: specify which dependency group from parent `pyproject.toml` to include.

 - **Smart Import Classification and analysis**: